openshift/enhancements/enhancements/windows-containers/health-management.md

 older, now uninstalled WMCO version, on a more recent OpenShift cluster.
 When a compatible WMCO version is installed, the services ConfigMap provides a way for WICD to upgrade a Node cleanly from one version to another.
-This is true when upgrading only from WMCO 5.0.0 onwards, as WICD will have no way to cleanly upgrade without either a service ConfigMap from the previous version, or the `openshift-managed` label on the Windows services themselves.
+This is true when upgrading only from WMCO 5.0.0 onwards, as WICD will have no way to cleanly upgrade without either a service ConfigMap from the previous version, or the `OpenShift managed` label on the Windows services themselves.
 There should be no Windows Nodes configured with WMCO versions below 5.0.0, as WMCO does not support skipping a major version when upgrading.